cltempleton1127/ELK-Stack-Project/README.md

 To check if the ELK-SERVER is running, the first instance of the Kibana URL in my project is "http[]()://13.83.51.111/app/kibana": [Filebeats Success image](https://github.com/cltempleton1127/ELK-Stack-Project/blob/main/Linux/Filebeat_check_data_kibana_success.png)

-This image shows success for Metricbeats data from all three VM's from the Kibana dashboard [Kibana Metricbeats](https://github.com/cltempleton1127/ELK-Stack-Project/blob/main/Additional%20Resources/Metricsbeat_kibana_success.png)
+This image shows success for Metricbeats data from all three VM's from the Kibana dashboard: [Kibana Metricbeats](https://github.com/cltempleton1127/ELK-Stack-Project/blob/main/Additional%20Resources/Metricsbeat_kibana_success.png)

 NOTE: If you shut your machines down, and need to run this after restarting your ELK-SERVER VM, it would just need to be run with "http://DYNAMICIP:5601/app/kibana".
 The DYNAMIC IP will be your ELK-SERVER public IP address.
 This will only need to be done if you have a dynamic IP as it changes every time you shut down and restart your machine.